-With the uncertainty and sheer chaos 2020 seemed to bring, the question of whether you need to hire a music lawyer to help with your project is probably not at the top of your list.
+With the uncertainty and sheer chaos the last few years seem to have brought, the question of whether you need to hire a music lawyer to help with your project is probably not at the top of your list.

 If you are a new artist, or this is the first time you have been able to commit the time (and funds) to producing and releasing your music, you may not have the team of people you need to safely and efficiently release your music in the best possible way.

 It is crucial therefore to ensure that you have a good understanding of your rights as a musician, whether you are a songwriter, musician, vocalist, producer, or all of the above.

 Having a good music lawyer who understands your project and who is approachable is invaluable, as it will allow you to have a preliminary conversation about your rights and how to protect them (which most lawyers will not charge you for).

 It is also important to know who to call upon once you have a contract that you have been offered – make sure you never sign anything before you get legal advice as it could cause serious damage to your career before you properly get going.

 If you do have a contract or agreement which has been put forward, it is usually worth asking the other side (especially if it is a label or publisher) if they will pay your legal fees – this is often a way of figuring out if they are serious about signing you.